gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 - **Locking**: The action of making an immutability policy permanent, preventing any reduction or removal of the immutability period.

-- **ETag**: An identifier representing a specific version of a policy or object, used for concurrency control.

 #### Configure an immutability policy on a GCS bucket

 1. **Set the Immutability Policy**